tomkyle/negatives-positive/README.md

 positive -adn -g 2.2 -o gamma-corrected
 ```

-**The gamma values you choose are completely up to your taste and, moreover, both the negative density resulting from your film development workflow and your chosen exposure on digitalization!** Examples for typical values are:
+#### Which gamma value to choose?

+**The gamma value is completely up to your taste.** The appropriate gamma value is influenced by these two factors:

+- **The negative density** which results from your film development workflow,
+  i.e. its natural contrast and blackness
+- **The digicam exposure** chosen during digitalization,
+  i.e. how light or dark is your photo from the negative.

+Examples for typical values (according to my personal workflow):

 gamma | description
 :-----|:----------